Virtual fundraising in 2022 & beyond: A crash course

 Virtual fundraising involves any type of fundraising activity that occurs entirely online.
 This allows for supporters and donors to participate from any location.

-With the onset of the pandemic and the drastic shift in the nature of interaction, the fundraising needs of nonprofit organizations did not change.
+With the ongoing pandemic and the drastic shift in the nature of interaction, the fundraising needs of nonprofit organizations did not change.
 Virtual resources and tools provided these organizations with the opportunity to continue their fundraising efforts, reach wider audiences, and maintain engagement with supporters.

 Many organizations and campaigns have seen the benefits of virtual engagement, from financial efficiency to increased audience sizes.
 Making use of virtual technology and resources has increased fundraising capabilities, which is something that organizations want to maintain.